realmagicgreen/magicgreenastro/src/content/posts/biocoenosis-natural-forests/index.md

 - MIYAWAKI advocated for the restoration of natural forests

-- His method was deemed exemplary in a preparatory report[31] for the 1992 Earth Summit, and in 1994 in the biodiversity congress of the UNESCO in Paris.
+- His method was deemed exemplary in a preparatory report for the 1992 Earth Summit, and in 1994 in the biodiversity congress of the UNESCO in Paris.

 - Focusing on potential natural vegetation, MIYAWAKI developed, tested, and refined a method of ecological engineering, the MIYAWAKI method, to restore native forests from seeds of native trees on very degraded soils that were deforested and without humus.